dhughes/tiy-java-crash-course/Crash Course.md

 Developers can optionally provide their own implementation of `toString()`.
 Perhaps we want to specify our own description of a card?
 We could do so like this:

-<iframe src='https://glot.io/snippets/egqcgo6tmb/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqcgo6tmb/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 Here we've declared the `toString()` method as being `public` (globally accessible) and indicated that it will return `String` data.
 In the body of the method we are using `+` addition operator to build a `String` that describes the current card.
 We use the `return` keyword to provide this `String` description back to whatever executes the method.